metaleap/gerbil-lsp/lsp/notes.md

 Results:
 - a list of zero or more location _ranges_ (ie. start-end-pair) in the current file

-Usually used by editors to highlight all occurrences of the current ident (whether we're on a def or on a ref), internally (`ide`-side) this might perhaps be done as a specialized "list references" (see above, eg. `(lookup path pos 'refs)`) to look up refs _only_ in the current file but not the rest of the codebase.
+Usually used by editors to highlight all occurrences of the current ident (whether we're on a def or on a ref), internally (`ide`-side) this might perhaps be done as a specialized "list references" (see above, ie. `(lookup path pos 'refs)`) to look up refs _only_ in the current file but not the rest of the codebase.

-(Other non-Lispy language servers use it also for such situations as highlighting the func or loop of the current `break` / `continue` / `return` but does not seem applicable to us.
-But _if_ other, non-occurrence "highlight ideas" should ever come up, would want to rename this to eg. `highlighting`. =)
+(Other non-Lispy language servers use it also for such situations as highlighting the func or loop of the current `break` / `continue` / `return` but that does not seem applicable to Scheme.)

 ## _`completions`_